jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

   (b) money of any other estate in Public Trust's possession that is available for investment (whether or not the estate is administered by Public Trust), if—
     (i) the money is not directed to be invested in some other specified manner; and (ii) investment in a group investment fund is not inconsistent with the terms of the trust instrument or other authority governing the money.
-(2) If money of the kinds referred to in subsection (1) is lawfully invested in an investment in which a group investment fund may be invested, Public Trust may—On any investment being so transferred, it ceases to belong to the estate that formerly owned it.
+(2) If money of the kinds referred to in subsection (1) is lawfully invested in an investment in which a group investment fund may be invested, Public Trust may— On any investment being so transferred, it ceases to belong to the estate that formerly owned it.
   (a) transfer the investment to the group investment fund; and (b) give credit in the group investment fund to the estate for the fair market value of the investment at the time of the transfer.
 (3) Public Trust may in its discretion withdraw any amount for the time being to the credit of an estate in a group investment fund—